Our Curriculum

 History and Geography

-We study all major religions in the world following the Kent Agreed syllabus and the children learn about tolerance and diversity as well as about specific customs and practices within different religions and cultures.
+We study all major religions in the world following the Kent Agreed syllabus and the children learn about tolerance and diversity as well as specific customs and practices within different religions and cultures.

 Music